josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/💸_Lets_Make_The_Money_Talk/README.md

 This work proceeds slowly, carefully, and together —
 so that justice, where it has been delayed, is no longer optional.

+---

+## 🏮 Footer

+*Let’s Make the Money Talk* is an operational folder within the **Polaris Protocol**, under **🦆 Digital_Disruption / 🛰️ OSINT_Field_Operations**.
+It exists to translate public disclosures into lawful public audit pressure — with survivor sovereignty as a hard constraint and financial accountability as a primary lever.

+> 📡 Cross-references:
+>
+> - [✈️ The Politics of Redaction] — disclosure as power and labour allocation
+> - [🐦‍🔥 Survivors of the Files Deserve Better] — survivor-centred accountability baseline

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-12-21_